 /images/2024/10/23/typical_american_porch.jpg)

 Because of the right to free speech, an HOA cannot prevent you from displaying political signs.
 However, they may be able to restrict where you hang the signs as well as the size.
-That means you can't get in a bigger is better war with your neighbor leading up to an election.
+That means you can't get into a bigger is better war with your neighbor leading up to an election.

 Determining whether you can work from home